 - a.
 Protect environmentally sensitive areas, natural amenities, and areas of carbon sequestration from development. - b.
 Support Stz'uminus First Nations' development interests. - c.
 Create 10-minute neighbourhoods. - d.
 Make active transportation the easiest and most enjoyable way to get around, with transit being a close second. - e.
 Strengthen street life and other bustling public places. - f.
 Increase housing diversity and affordability. - g.
-Protect and strengthen employment lands. - h.
-Protect historic character in balance with other objectives. - Prioritize multi-family buildings over single-family houses, for i. purposes of energy conservation, provision of housing choices and affordability, and enabling more compact development.
+Protect and strengthen employment lands. - Prioritize multi-family buildings over single-family houses, for purposes of energy conservation, provision of housing choices and affordability, and enabling more compact development.
 This also recognizes that Ladysmith already has an abundant supply of single-family homes.